 Place2b is the leading children's mental health charity providing in-school therapeutic and counselling support to improve the emotional well-being of pupils, families, teachers and school staff.

 Bullybusters provide a responsive and effective service for those who are affected by, or concerned about, bullying in schools and the wider community.
-Their priority is to raise awareness of bullying and highlight the effects that bullying has on individuals and wider society and reduce bullying through a holistic package of training, engagement and interventions whilst working in collaboration with various agencies including the voluntary and community sector in delivering positive anti-bullying strategies.
+Their priority is to raise awareness of bullying, to highlight the effects that bullying has on individuals and wider society and to reduce bullying through a holistic package of training, engagement and interventions whilst working in collaboration with various agencies including the voluntary and community sector in delivering positive anti-bullying strategies.

 Free phone advice line: 0800 169 6928

 ADDvanced Solutions Community Network provides community-based, open access, pre-, during and post-diagnosis learning, coaching, mentoring, health and well-being activities and groups for children and young people living with a neurodevelopmental condition.

 Telephone: 0151 486 1788